 Refer to the printed material that came with your prescription medication for specific disposal instructions.

-Paint, Turpentine, Household Chemical, or Tar
+Paint, Paint Thinner, Turpentine, Household Chemicals, or Tar

 To throw out more than a couple of cans of these liquids, contact a private hauler or environmental services company.